KerryLuo/protein-structure-prediction/README.md

   - Variable-length one-hot encoded sequence.
   - Each sequences has a different length, so the program needs to adapt
 - **Layers**:
-  - Dense layer with 128 units and GELU activation.
+  - Dense layer with 128 units and GELU activation
     - Projects the one-hot encoded sequence into a higher-dimensional feature space.
     - GELU activation provides a smoother, more natural gradient flow than ReLU, helping the model learn complex patterns.
-  - Layer Normalization layer.
+  - Layer Normalization layer
     - Normalizes features across each input to stabilize and speed up training.
-  - Multi-Head Attention layer (4 heads, key dimension = 16).
+  - Multi-Head Attention layer (8 heads, key dimension = 32)
-    - Allows each amino acid residue to attend to others, capturing complex relationships (even between distant residues).
+    - Let's the model learn different patterns in parallel, allowing it to learn more complex relationships.
-  - Another Layer Normalization layer.
+  - Layer Normalization layer
-  - Dense layer with 128 units and ReLU activation.
-  - Final Dense layer that predicts 3D coordinates (x, y, z) for each amino acid residue.

-- **Multi-Head Attention layer (8 heads, key dimension = 32)**
-  - Allows each amino acid residue to attend to others, capturing complex relationships (even between distant residues).
-  - More heads (8 vs 4) and higher key dimension (32 vs 16) help the model learn richer and more diverse interactions.

-- **Layer Normalization layer**
-  - Re-normalizes the outputs after attention to maintain stable learning and consistent feature scaling.
+    - Normalizes the outputs

-- **Dense layer with 128 units and GELU activation**
+  - Dense layer with 128 units and GELU activation
-  - Further processes the combined features from attention, allowing the model to learn higher-level structural patterns.

-- **Final Dense layer that predicts 3D coordinates (x, y, z) for each amino acid residue**
+  - Final Dense layer that predicts 3D coordinates (x, y, z) for each amino acid residue
-  - Outputs the final (x, y, z) position prediction for every amino acid in the sequence.
-  -
-This architecture captures basic spatial relationships between amino acids using attention, similar in spirit to AlphaFold's mechanism.

 ### 3. Training
 - **Loss Function**: Mean Squared Error (MSE).